 I take out the baking pan at 15 minutes and stir well, and then again at 30 minutes.
 At 30 minutes I like to squish most of the cherry tomatoes so they release their juices, turning this quick confit into a sauce.

 When you take out the cherry tomato sauce, put it aside while you assemble and boil the gnocchi.
 Then, decant some of the juice and olive oil into a non-stick frying pan, about two tablespoons.

 Heat on medium-high and fry the boiled gnocchi until lightly browned and crispy on both sides, then add in the cherry tomato sauce to heat it up.

 When everything is piping hot, add in 2 tablespoons of the basil and mix through, divide the gnocchi between four plates with a light green side salad, and sprinkle a little lemon zest and the remaining basil over.

 Divine!
-Some beautifully soft Focaccia with bruschetta dip, a light spinach salad, these gnocchi, and voilá, an impressive meal for entertaining (or romancing…).
+Some beautifully soft focaccia with bruschetta dip, a light spinach salad, this gnocchi, and voilá, an impressive meal for entertaining (or romancing…).